FireflyOS/TDD/TDD_Template.md

 ### Conclusion
 - Summarize the main points of the document and provide any additional information that is relevant to the project.

+### Resources
+- Seeing as this project is intended for learning purposes, you are encouraged to share any resources used to write this TDD.